szilard/datascience-latency/README.md

 for the "big data" tools (though in most "big data" architectures like Hadoop or Spark the JVM etc. makes this very hard).

+It could be interesting to extend this project to some more specialized analytical tasks e.g. text processing, graph processing (networks), recommendation systems etc.

 #### Acknowledgements